-Cell phones are allowed at school as long as they are not used or heard during school hours, while on campus, or at day care.
-This means that a student's cell phone must be turned off and remain in a locker or a backpack during the school day.
-If a cell phone is seen or heard during school hours or while on campus or while at Bear Club (day care), the phone will be confiscated by the teacher and the student will receive appropriate classroom discipline.
-The school assumes no responsibility for lost or stolen cell phones.
+Cell phones - Cell phones are not allowed in elementary school.
+Cell phones, while allowed in middle school, may only be brought to school as long as they are not used or heard during while on campus (school day, day care, games, etc).
+This means that a student's cell phone should be turned off and remain out of sight during the day.
+If a cell phone is seen, heard without staff approval, or otherwise used in any inappropriate manner, the device will be confiscated by staff and the student will receive appropriate classroom discipline.